tgstation/tgstation/.github/CONTRIBUTING.md

 				code
 ```

 The use of this is not allowed in this project as it makes finding definitions via full text searching next to impossible.
-The only exception is the variables of an object may be nested to the object, but must not nest further.
+The only exception is the variables of an object may be nested to the object, but should not nest further.

 The previous code made compliant: